The platypus of the quantum channel zoo

 \subsection{Private capacity}

 The private capacity $\PC(\BC)$ of a quantum channel $\BC\colon\hat{\HC_a}\to\hat{\HC_b}$ is operationally defined as the largest rate at which classical information can be faithfully sent through the channel in such a way that the environment, $\HC_c$, gains no meaningful knowledge about the information being sent.
-A formula for the private capacity was derived by \textcite{CaiWinterEA04,Devetak05} in terms of a quantity called the channel private information:
+A formula for the private capacity was derived by Cai et al.~\cite{CaiWinterEA04,Devetak05} in terms of a quantity called the channel private information:

 Here, $\Dl(\BC,\rho)$ denotes the coherent information of the channel $\BC$ with respect to the state $\rho$ as defined in \eqref{entBias}, the maximization is over all quantum state ensembles $\lbrace p_x,\rho_a^x\rbrace_x$, and $\bar{\rho}_a = \sum_x p_x \rho_a^x$ denotes the ensemble average of the density operators $\{\rho_a^x\}$ over the probability distribution $\{p_x\}$~($p_x>0$ and $\sum_x p_x = 1$), Restricting the maximization in~\eqref{eq:private-information} to an ensemble of pure states $\rho_a^x$ makes $\Dl(\BC, \rho_a^x)=0$, reducing~\eqref{eq:private-information} to \eqref{eq:q1Deg}, and resulting in a maximum value which simply equals the channel coherent information $\QC^{(1)}(\BC)$.
 This value is at most $\PC^{(1)}(\BC)$, i.e.,